Communities

 You might be interested in Troll, a language and interpreter for expressing complex dice probabilities.
 The case you're interested in would be sum largest k nDs in the Troll language (with suitable constants for $k$, $n$, and $s$).
 Perhaps one of the papers, or the source code, holds a general answer for you.

-Peter Taylor‭ wrote over 3 years ago · edited over 3 years ago
+Peter Taylor‭ wrote about 4 years ago · edited about 4 years ago

 The case $k=1$ is also easy: we take $X = \max_{i=1}^n(X_i)$ and observe that for $x \in [1, s]$, $P(X \le x) = \left(\frac{x}{s}\right)^n$ because each independent die must roll no more than $x$.
 From that we can get $P(X = x)$ in closed form and $E(X)$ in terms of Faulhaber's formulas.